 This technique involves applying blush along the top of the cheekbones instead of on them.
 The effect elongates the face and makes it appear lifted and slimmer.
 It can be done in a subtle way as a form of contouring or in a bold way as part of a dramatic makeup look.
 You can use any type of blush, as long as it blends well.

 The secret to contouring with blush is all about product placement.
-Instead of working blush into the apples your cheeks, try applying your cream, liquid or powder blush along the top of the cheekbones: AKA the spot you dutifully apply your favorite highlighter.
-Now, using an angled blush brush, blend upward towards your temple to buff out the color.
-Start with a light application and build until you reach the intensity (or lack of) you want.
+Instead of working blush into the apples of your cheeks, try applying your cream, liquid or powder blush along the top of the cheekbones.
+Using an angled blush brush, blend upwards toward your temple to buff out the color.
+Start with a light application and build until you reach the intensity you want.